Gina Kennedy- Owner

 Barbie currently also works at EastSide Centre in East Peoria where she manages Group Fitness, teaches, and trains.
 She lives in Washington with her husband, Darrell, and 2 of their 3 children, Adam and Kara, who both have a strong love for the Fine Arts as well.
 Barbie loves dance, music, and fitness.

 Abbey Steger began dancing with Gina at the age of 3.
 She started competing at the age of 5 and competed all the way through her senior year of high school.
 She also danced for Pekin Community High School all 4 years and was captain junior and senior year.
 The dance team won 2nd place at State her junior year.
 After high school, she danced for the University of Wisconsin-Madison dance team for 4 years.
 The team placed top 10 in the nation at Nationals each year.
 Abbey has been teaching and choreographing for Just Dance since high school.
-She has decided to move back home to Pekin and will start working for Just Dance again this fall!
-We are so excited to have Abbey back and teaching on Tuesdays and Thursdays!
+Abbey now teaches on Monday and Thursday working with the competitive team!